 HS Code for Hair Extensions in the USA: What Importers Should Know?

-Importing hair extensions into the USA sounds simple until customs classification becomes unclear.
-One wrong HS or HTS code can cause delays, duty issues, and unnecessary questions.
+Importing hair extensions into the USA can look simple until customs classification becomes unclear.
+One wrong HS or HTS code may lead to shipment delays, document questions, duty corrections, or extra communication with your broker.

 decoding hs codes understanding hair extensions import essentials in usa